fluid-project/fluidproject.org/README.md

 ```
 > docpad install ghpages
 ```
+3. Check the ``docpad.coffee`` has the proper URL for the production environment.
+Change the value if required.

-3. Then run the github pages deploy command:
+4. Then run the github pages deploy command:
 ```
 > docpad deploy-ghpages --env static
 ```